andreyorst/powerline.kak/README.md

   - create update hooks to update module when something related to it happens.
 - define a module command itself.
 - add module name to global list of modules.
-- wrap a module into a `provide-module` and require it with `ModuleLoad` hook.
+- wrap a module into a `provide-module` and require it with `ModuleLoaded` hook.

 Here's an example of adding a module that shows current position within edited file in percents.
 This module already exists in **powerline.kak** but still can